virteal/side/README.md

 left in place only when the side action succeeds, not when it blocks or fails.

-## API - caching
+### side.slot( fn ) - allocate and fill a slot

 The trick to make side actions look like synchronous functions is to restart them when they need to block.
-The next time the function runs, something must have changed or else the action would get restarted forever.
+However, the next time the function runs, something must have changed or else the action would get restarted forever.

-One way to manage such changes is to initiate them and collect their results in some cache where they will be available in a synchronous manner.
-Side provides two types of such caches: named cache entries and slots.
+One way to manage such changes is to initiate them and collect their results into some cache where they will be available in a synchronous manner.
+With Side such caches are called "slots" and are used like local variables.

-Named cache entries are identified by a key.
-Slots are identified by the order they are allocated.

-### side.slot( fn ) - allocate and fill a slot

 If `fn` is a function then its signature is expected to be `f( cb )` where `cb` is a nodejs style callback, `cb( error, result)`.
 The function is expected